-The tensile architecture, as any other architecture, passes through a few different design phases.
+Tensile Architecture, as any other type of architecture, passes through a few different design phases.

-However, these phases tends to clearly differentiate three very different tasks or states:
+However, these phases tend to clearly differentiate three very different tasks or states:

 - Form finding

 That’s why some computer programs that are used in this field of Tensile Architecture are thought for only one of these tasks.
 Others, such as WinTess3, serve for all three.
 In that sense, we find suite type programs consisting of various modules which can be purchased separately, each devoted to a task (or subtask), and others that can deal with the three tasks within the same program.

 WinTess3 is a single program which runs in three different states.
 It is as if we have three programs in one.
 In fact, the program saves the file of a structure according to the state with different names.